 When you become a member of American Airlines you can expect higher rates, commitment, honesty, integrity, respect, and professionalism.
-Their Rates are really great compared to many other Credit Unions.
-An American Airlines Credit Union Priority Checking Account which is their version of a FREE checking account has your basic perks to it but has one perk additional that many credit unions do not offer a basic checking account.
-In addition to no monthly maintenance fees and no minimum balance requirements you can take advantage of their mobile banking apps, online banking, no surcharge ATM, fraud monitoring, and overdraft protection.
+Their rates are really great compared to many other Credit Unions.
+An American Airlines Credit Union Priority Checking Account, which is their version of a FREE checking account, has your basic perks to it but has one perk additional that many credit unions do not offer a basic checking account.
+In addition to no monthly maintenance fees and no minimum balance requirements, you can take advantage of their mobile banking apps, online banking, no surcharge ATM, fraud monitoring, and overdraft protection.
 But that isn't even the best part.
-When you become a member and open a Priority Checking Account you have an opportunity to earn as much as $20 in monthly ATM refunds and a premium dividend of 2.27% APY after meeting certain monthly criteria:
+When you become a member and open a Priority Checking Account you have an opportunity to earn as much as $20 in monthly ATM refunds and a premium dividend after meeting certain monthly criteria:

-They do offer a Flagship checking account and the only differences between the Priority and the Flagship checking account is the minimum for the flagship is $750 and a .25% APY distributed monthly, giving you as a member to actually earn a little more dividend.
+They do offer a Flagship checking account and the only differences between the Priority and the Flagship checking account is the minimum for the flagship is $750 and a distributed monthly APY, giving you as a member to actually earn a little more dividend.

 American Airlines Credit Union has extremely competitive rates for their CD's that is based on a tier or laddering system.
-Basically, the more money you invest in a share certificate and the longer the bigger your earnings, and you can get up to 2.07% APY.
-American Airlines Credit union also offers a total of 3 cards giving their members the opportunity to collect on rewards, or choose from a locked in rate, or start off with a very low-interest rate for your card.
+American Airlines Credit union also offers a total of three cards, giving their members the opportunity to collect on rewards, choose from a locked in rate, or start off with a very low-interest rate for your card.
 Each checking account comes with its own separate debit card as well.

-It seems like they do have quite a few stipulations for their members with basic checking accounts to get a better rate, that can be annoying, but it is an added bonus to banking with them, there is no way to know what your APY would be on your basic account if you choose to not follow through on the monthly qualifications to reach the 2.27% APY.
+It seems like they do have quite a few stipulations for their members with basic checking accounts to get a better rate, that can be annoying, but it is an added bonus to banking with them, there is no way to know what your APY would be on your basic account if you choose to not follow through on the monthly qualifications.